How to Calculate ARR: Steps, Examples, and Mistakes

 Total ARR = €11,760 + €2,340 + €2,000 = €16,100

-If you’d mistakenly multiplied the annual plans by 12, your ARR would be €39,960 — more than double the real number.
-That’s the kind of error that wrecks your forecasts and misleads anyone looking at your metrics.
+If you had mistakenly multiplied the annual plans by 12, your ARR would be €39,960, more than double the real one.
+That is the kind of error that wrecks your forecasts and misleads anyone looking at your metrics, including potential investors who will tear apart your model in two minutes.

 ARR vs MRR